 3. Defenses

-- False accusations.
-If the defense attorney can show that the accuser lied and was just trying to get the defendant in trouble, any criminal charges should be dropped.
+- You are the victim of false accusations.
+If your defense attorney can show that the accuser lied and was just trying to get you in trouble, any criminal charges should be dropped.

-- No weapon.
-Unless the prosecutor has solid proof that the drone was equipped with a gun, bomb, or other weapon, then the defendant committed no crime simply by possessing a drone.
+- There was no weapon.
+Unless the prosecutor has solid proof that the drone was equipped with a gun, bomb, or other weapon, then you committed no crime simply by possessing a drone.

-- No discharge of weapon.
-A category C charge can be reduced to a category D charge if the defense attorney can show that the defendant never discharged the weaponized drone.
+- No weapon was discharged.
+A category C charge can be reduced to a category D charge if your defense attorney can show you never discharged the weaponized drone.

-Typical evidence in drone cases includes video surveillance, FAA records, eyewitness testimony.
-As long as the defense attorney can raise a reasonable doubt as to the defendant’s guilt, the charges should be dropped.
+Typical evidence in drone cases includes video surveillance, FAA records, and eyewitness testimony.
+As long as your defense attorney can raise a reasonable doubt as to your guilt, the charges should be dropped.

 Note that it is not a defense that nobody was harmed by the drone.